Stewardship & Conservation

 The Annie C. Stewart fountain is a historic fountain located in Vilas Park near Erin Street, which was the original pedestrian entrance to the park.
 Created by Frederick J Clasgens, the fountain was installed in 1925 to honor the memory of Annie (Anna) C. Stewart (17 January 1867 – 8 April 1905), a charitable community member who died by suicide.
 The City of Madison Parks Division has committed resources to identify the best course of action to repair much of the damaged surfaces.
 In 2017 they commissioned a conservation/preservation plan from InSite Consulting Architects.

-Parks included funding for some of the restorative and investigatory steps recommended in the report (such as 3D scanning of the pedestal) as part of its capital budget.
-We have hired Conservation of Sculpture & Objects Studio, Inc. (CSOS) to consult on the project and determine possible next steps.
+Parks included funding for some of the investigatory steps recommended in the report (such as 3D scanning of the pedestal) as part of its capital budget.
+We hired Conservation of Sculpture & Objects Studio, Inc. (CSOS) to consult on the project and determine possible next steps.
+CSOS has provided the following findings & reports:

 Recent Conservation Efforts